mgritz/git-3d/README.md

 # getting this to run

-git-3d connects [GitPython](https://github.com/gitpython-developers/GitPython) to [PyVis](https://pyvis.readthedocs.io/en/latest/index.html)
+After a brief experiment of using [PyVis](https://pyvis.readthedocs.io/en/latest/index.html), git-3d connects [GitPython](https://github.com/gitpython-developers/GitPython) to an OpenGL-based renderer and uses [pygame](https://www.pygame.org/) for the user interface.
-So you need both of these.

 GitPython can be obtained from PyPi, `pip3 install GitPython`.
 The global install on my Debian I did through `sudo apt update && sudo apt install python3-git`

-My Deiban distro does not have a Pyvis package but I can `pip3 install pyvis` as well.
+Everything else I got via PyPi: `pip3 install pygame pyopengl`

+Then, do a

 ```
 git clone --recursive https://github.com/mgritz/git-3d.git && cd git-3d
+./git-3d /path/to/your/repo/root
 ```

 **WIP!** This is under construction.
 Nothing is actually working right now.